openstack-archive/synergy-service/packaging/README.md

   - rpm-build
   - python-devel
   - python-setuptools
+  - git-core
+  - centos-release-openstack-liberty

+2. Update your packages with `yum update` and then install `python-pbr`.

-2. Setup your rpmbuild environment if not already done.
+3. Setup your rpmbuild environment if not already done.

        mkdir -p ~/rpmbuild/{BUILD,RPMS,SOURCES,SPECS,SRPMS}

-3. Move `synergy-service/packaging/rpm/python-synergy.spec` to
+4. Move `synergy-service/packaging/rpm/python-synergy.spec` to
    `~/rpmbuild/SPECS`.

-4. Create a source archive (where $VERSION is the current synergy-service version):
+5. Create a source archive (where $VERSION is the current synergy-service version):

        cd ~/rpmbuild/SOURCES
        cp -r /path/to/synergy-service python-synergy-service-$VERSION
        tar cjf python-synergy-service-$VERSION.tar.bz2 python-synergy-service-$VERSION

-5. Go in `~/rpmbuild/SPECS` and build with `PBR_VERSION=$VERSION rpmbuild -ba python-synergy.spec`.
+6. Go in `~/rpmbuild/SPECS` and build with `PBR_VERSION=$VERSION rpmbuild -ba python-synergy.spec`.

-6. The resulting RPM can be found in `~/rpmbuild/RPMS/noarch`.
+7. The resulting RPM can be found in `~/rpmbuild/RPMS/noarch`.